Yes, I, an American, got LASEK laser eye surgery in South Korea.

 - Go get your favorite thing and have it ready.
 Whatever it is.
 Your fav stuffed animal, tons of chocolates, your fav food waiting for you, a brand new pajama outfit that you want to live in forever… whatever it is, you deserve it and you’ll want something comforting.
 Treat yo’self.

-After LASEK surgery
+After my LASEK eye surgery in South Korea

 - Know that pain might happen.
 Megan didn’t have any pain.
 I DID!
 I had pain 24 hours after surgery and for the next day or two randomly but nothing that bad.